GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 ---

-Preferably, but not required, would be two other items included along side the required other two:
+Preferably, but not required, would be two other items included alongside the required other two:

 1. Mentions to any and all other projects used within this project, the license they use, and any other desired relevant and/or required information about them.
     - It is respectful to give credit to the projects that you used to create your project.